openfun/openedx-con-2019/talks/richie/01c-who-are-we.md

 ### Friends of Open edX

-- Informal working group ✨
+- Started at Open edX 2018 🤝